sheffieldnlp/naacl2018-fever/README.md

 ### 1. Download Wikipedia data:

-Download the pre-processed Wikipedia articles from [Google Drive](https://drive.google.com/file/d/1BMnxxIcoC8VRL5p3E6kamgpVmAyALH2x/view) and unzip it into the data folder.
+Download the pre-processed Wikipedia articles from [our website](https://sheffieldnlp.github.io/fever/data.html) and unzip it into the data folder.

     unzip wiki.zip -d data